lukechilds/build-output-script/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lukechilds/build-output-script/badge.svg?branch=master)](https://coveralls.io/github/lukechilds/build-output-script?branch=master)
 [![npm](https://img.shields.io/npm/v/build-output-script.svg)](https://www.npmjs.com/package/build-output-script)

 Builds a P2PKH Bitcoin transaction output script from an array of P2PKH addresses and amounts.
-Will also work with any Bitcoin derived cryptocurrencies with a single byte pubkey hash prefix.
+Will also work with any Bitcoin derived cryptocurrencies with a single byte pubkey hash address prefix.

+The output script is returned as a hex string and can be passed directly in to ledgerjs.

 ## Install